Akira Miyawaki: Curriculum

 Miyawaki was primarily a botanist who specialized in plant ecology and seeds, who wrote a thesis on the subject in the Department of Biology at the University of Hiroshima.
 He conducted field research in various parts of Japan while working as a research assistant at the Yokohama National University, and continued his studies at the University of Tokyo.

 Reinhold Tüxen (1899–1980), who headed the Federal Institute for Vegetation Mapping, invited him to Germany.
 Miyawaki worked with him on potential natural vegetation from 1956 to 1958.

 Miyawaki returned to Japan in 1960 and applied the methods of mapping potential natural vegetation.
 He found relicts of ancient forests still present in the vicinity of temples and shrines (surrounding sacred groves).
 He inventoried over 10,000 sites throughout Japan, and was able to identify potential flora affected by different types of human activity, including in mountainous areas, riverbanks, rural villages, and urban areas.

 From the data collected, he created maps of existing vegetation and maps of potential natural vegetation.
 His maps are still used as a basis for scientific research and impact studies, and as a tool for land use, diagnosis and for mapping biological corridors.
 These maps of potential natural vegetation serve as a model to restore degraded habitats and native plant environments.

 From 1980 to 1990, in cooperation with laboratories of phytoecology and universities, Miyawaki led botanical and phytosociological inventories to map vegetation throughout Japan, compiled into a ten-volume, 6,000-page study.

-Origin of the "Miyawaki method"

-Miyawaki concluded that a natural Japanese temperate forest should be mainly composed of deciduous trees, while in practice conifers often dominate.
-Deciduous trees are still present around tombs and temples, where religious and cultural influences have protected them from exploitation.

-Miyawaki found that the current forest vegetation of Japan (24.1 million hectares, or 3.5 billion cubic meters of timber on more than 64% of the country) had moved away from potential natural vegetation due to introduced species.
-He noted that conifers, which became dominant in many forests, are actually an introduced species and were naturally present only at high altitudes and extreme environments, such as mountain ridges and steep slopes.
-They had been planted there for centuries to produce more timber, and they acclimatized.